BISC’s Declaration of Equity and Accountability

 2. Define your decision-making process: Allow participants to give more than “yes” or “no” choices.
 Clarify what types of decisions need to be made and by whom.

-3. Define roles: Share facilitating meetings and note taking to encourage co-ownership of the process.
+3. Define roles: Share facilitating meetings and note-taking to encourage co-ownership of the process.
 Ensure meeting materials and documents are housed in a central, accessible location.

 5. Foster shared hopes: Ask what an equitable campaign looks like.
 Define what winning is for your members.